ui-analytics/ui-map-app/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Feature: Variable Line Chart (time series)

+The Regional Explorer includes a first visualization: a line chart that shows the selected variable over time for the currently selected location.

+How to try it:
+1. Start the app (see Development server above) and open `http://localhost:4200/`.
+2. In the toolbar, choose a variable (e.g., “Population – Youth”).
+3. Use the Search box to select a place; the map will outline it.
+4. Scroll below the Time Slider to “Trend: <Variable>”.
+A line chart renders years on the X‑axis and values on the Y‑axis for that location.
+5. Switch to another variable; the chart updates automatically.
+Clear the selection to reset the chart.

+Notes
+- Values come from the all‑years FeatureLayer and respect each variable’s `yearsAvailable`.
+- Percentage variables display a % axis label; other types show raw values.

 ## Additional Resources